jagadishb1409/pythontutorials/014-Regular-Expressions/readme.md

 print(new_text)
 ````

 In the code above, we define a regular expression pattern that matches the word "color".
 We also define a replacement variable that contains the word "colour".
 We use the sub() function to replace all occurrences of the pattern with the replacement text.
-The new_text variable contains the updated string.
+The 'new_text' variable contains the updated string.

 ## Conclusion